Fall 2020 Accommodations

-OA can accomodate students with many different issues.
-Our goal is to do our best to make this experience as accessible as possible.
+OA can accomodate students with many different concerns, including medical issues, religious practices, and internet/technology accessibility.
+Our goal is to do our best to make this experience as accessible as possible for all students, especially in our current global health crisis.
 Please contact us to let us know about your specific needs so we can try and find a trip that will work for you.

 Outdoor Action Director